byrnereese/mkdocs-git-committers-plugin/docs/index.md

 # Git Committers Reference Test

-Welcome to the test page for the API Quick Reference generator.
-View the [quick reference](./quick-reference/).
+Welcome to the test page for the Mkdocs Git Committers plugin.
+This mini-site serves as a reference for how to implement a committers list for your mkdocs powered site.